white woman, black woman, and hispanic women gathered with their tablet, phone, and laptop enjoying AI tools

 So, what can we do?

-Humans may be at fault for the bias within AI, but we’re also the only ones who can combat it.
+Humans may be at fault for the bias within Artificial Intelligence, but we’re also the only ones who can combat it.

-Tech companies developing and implementing AI systems can ensure a diverse team, diverse data sets, and built-in accountability
+Tech companies developing and implementing AI systems can implement diverse teams, diverse data sets, and built-in accountability.

 As a women-owned, primarily hispanic agency, multicultural marketing calls us to do this already.
 In this new AI-dominated world, it’s just a matter of ensuring they understand the complexities and possible biases of the tools they now rely on daily.